danwing/cidfi/draft-wing-cidfi.md

 network elements.
 The network performance data is protected by TLS.

 Internet Survival:
-: The QUIC communications between the client and server are not changed so CIDFI is expected to work wherever QUIC works.
-The elements involved are only the QUIC client, QUIC server, and the participating network elements.
+: The QUIC communications (and DTLS communications) between the client and server are not changed so CIDFI is expected to work wherever QUIC (or DTLS) work.
+The elements involved are only the QUIC (or DTLS) client and server and with the participating CIDFI network elements.